 What Does the Complete Process of a Cathode Stripping Machine Look Like?

-In copper electrowinning operations, the cathode stripping machine is essential for removing deposited copper from stainless steel cathode plates.
+In copper electrowinning operations, the cathode stripping machine (Manipulador de Catodos) is essential for removing deposited copper from stainless steel cathode plates.
 A well-designed stripping line can significantly improve production efficiency, product consistency, and operational safety.

 This article provides a detailed step-by-step breakdown of the full cathode stripping process based on PRS’s modular system.
 A demonstration video is included below for reference.